epfl-ada/ada-2023-project-msosm/README.md

 ### Plot complexity

 ### Plot similarity
-When evaluating plot similarity the goal is to obtain a sense of how original or unique a movie is.
-The method we have come up with analysis the plot summary through NLP resulting in a vector of words contained in the plot.
-Therefore, cosine distance can be computed between vectors of words to obtain a sense of how similar this movies are.
-The further in average a movie is from the rest, the more original it is.
+After text preprocesing, plot similarity can be computed in two ways:

-More concretely, the process starts by filtering out all movies with plots with less than 200 words, since we have considered that not enough information can be extracted from them.
-Then, plots are processed by removing all stopwords, tokenizing, lowercasing, eliminating people's name and normalizing all verbs to infinitive form.
-After this, frequency of words is computed and forming a vector of pairs ('word',frequency).
-This vector is limited to the 100 most common words, otherwise long plots would be more prone to be similar to others since having more words.
-Finally, the cosine distance between two movie vectors is computed.
-The more words with higher frequency the two vectors have in common the highest the cosine distance will be and therefore the more similar.
-A cosine distance of 1 would mean the two movies are identical, and a value of 0 would represent no similarity at all.
+	- **Cosine distance**: The bag of words obtained is reduced to the first 100 words, avoiding long plots being more prone to be more similar to other plots due to its increased number of words.
+Then, the cosine distance between two plots can be computed fairly.A cosine distance of 1 would mean the two movies are identical, and a value of 0 would represent no similarity at all.

-#### Future implementations
-Some alternative and complementary ideas have been discussed amongst the members of the group.
-The proposed method lacks the capacity of verb generalization, for instance, it ignores the fact that "murder" and "kill" could be related to the same topic.
-Finding the latent topics in movie plots, we believe, would enhance the performance of cosine similarity since currently it does not capture synonym verbs as the same.
-Latent topics could be computed using Latent Dirilecht Allocation(LDA).

-Additionally, it would be interesting to come up with some clustering method for visualization and further data comprehension.
-In this way, we could observe big clusters of movies representing stereotypical movies(f.e: romantic comedies, war films)or small clusters for films less common.
-The bigger the cluster and the more a point is close to the center of it the less original is a movie.
-Still the method to achieve this is a bit unclear to us.
+	- **LDA and clustering**: Computing cosine distance with the frequency vectors lacks some complexity and fails to capture generalized topics.
+Using LDA algorithm, broaded topics can be extrapolated and more real similarity can be captured.
+Furthermore, it makes it easier for a clustering analysis by topic.
+In this way,  a movie which belongs to a big cluster and the closer it is to the center of the cluster, the less original is a movie.

 ### Movie aging

 For this part we will use the [dataset imdb ratings over time](#Dataset-imdb-ratings-over-time).
 We took the difference between the ratings for one and five years after release.
 This shows which movie became more or less popular over time.
 Then we regressed the difference in ratings over different set of features and by looking at the coefficients we found the features which had greater influence on the aging of the movie.
 The set of features that we used are movie genre ect.